wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

 *   (1) The Minister may, by notice in writing, issue directions to any person for the purpose of facilitating any inspection under the Convention.

-    (2) Every person commits an offence who wilfully fails to comply with any direction given by the Minister under this section, and is liable on summary conviction to a fine not exceeding $100,000\.
+    (2) Every person commits an offence who wilfully fails to comply with any direction given by the Minister under this section, and is liable on conviction to a fine not exceeding $100,000\.

+    Section 20(2): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 #### New Zealand assistance with inspections